foundry-vtt-community/wiki.js/development/api/CompendiumCollection.md

 For example, to set the image of all documents in the collection to `icons/svg/biohazard.svg`, you could run `CompendiumCollection#updateAll({img: 'icons/svg/biohazard.svg'})`.
 Alternatively, you can pass functions for both Transformation and Condition; the signature in each case is `(doc) => object` and `(doc) => boolean` respectively.
 Examples of this can be [found below](#using-updateall).

-### Importing documents
+### Importing and Exporting documents

 One other use set of methods that are important when interacting with a CompendiumCollection is moving documents between the compendium and the world.
-These are some of the ways to do so.
+These operations are always asynchronous because it involves database manipulation.

 #### Single Document

-> Stub
-> This section is a stub, you can help by contributing to it.
+If you're working with a single document, you can use the native drag handlers or `import` button.
+The following information is for programmatic handling.

+`Document.create(data, context)` takes two important properties for `context`:
+- `pack`: A Compendium pack identifier within which the Document should be created
+- `parent`: A parent Document within which this Document should be embedded

+If `pack` is null or undefined, then the document will be created in a world collection like `game.actors`.
+Otherwise, it will be created in the relevant CompendiumCollection.

 #### Many Documents